ouspg/CloudAndNetworkSecurity/README.md

 As described earlier, you have to attend all lectures to pass the course.
 You can have higher grades by doing lab work.

 You can get up to 5 points in each lab (A total of 35 points).
 The grade is determined based on those points.
 For example, with 9 points you get grade 2.

+The week 3 has an optional project work available that differs a bit from general grading guideliens.

 Total Points|Total Grade
 :-:|:-: